×

 Portfolio Highlights

-The ClearBridge Dividend Strategy underperformed its S&P 500 Index benchmark during the fourth quarter.
-On an absolute basis, the Strategy saw positive contributions from seven of 11 sectors: the health care sector was the main contributor, while the real estate and IT sectors were the main detractors.
+The ClearBridge Dividend Strategy outperformed its S&P 500 Index benchmark during the first quarter.
+On an absolute basis, the Strategy saw positive contributions from five of 11 sectors: the energy, materials and industrials sectors were the main contributors, while the financials and IT sectors were the main detractors.

 Related Perspectives